21600285-JaehyunPark/HCI_Group1/README.md

 ### 2) Limitation

 - The PT App cannot catch multiple people, only one person can use it.
+- It was impossible to measure and inspect a perfectly accurate posture by reading the coordinates of each joint with a camera during exercise.

 ### 3) Future studies
+- I thought that the PT (Pocket trainer) APP would not only provide the exercise method and frequency, but also form an exercise community that exchanges information with each other and shares exercise experiences.

 ## References